 But that’s not all.
-The training benefits of the trail running go far beyond that.
+The benefits go far beyond that.

-Over the years, trail running has been an important part of my own running training.
+Over the years, this has formed an essential part of my own running training.

-In this article I’ll break down the ten main reasons why I always include trail running in my schedule.
-And why I always recommend including trail running.
+In this article, I’ll break down the ten primary reasons I always include trail running in my schedule.
+And why I always recommend it.

 10 Reasons to Start Trail Running

 So, why is every footstep different?
 And why is this important?

 Here, there are many factors that come in to play.
 But at the most basic level we can break it down into three constantly changing variables:

 - The uneven terrain

 The first factor here is the undulating terrain.

 The constant changing from flat terrain, to uphill, to downhill, alters our natural running style.